patrickhsanders/twinprimes/readme.md

 ![Different language performance](/images/diagram.png)

 **Notes that could effect performance:**
+- All - execution time could be reduced by 50% by iterating by two (i.e. 3,5,7 not 3,4,5) *See PHP*
 - Java - ArrayList was used to store primes
 - Objective-C - NSMutableArray was used to store primes, primes were stored as NSNumber